pace-neutrons/Horace/documentation/user_docs/docs/manual/Input_file_formats.rst

    - each number must occupy a field of precisely 10 spaces.

-   - No white space is necessary.
-(This is a frequent source of problem when writing the files.)
+   - There is not necessarily any whitespace between any two numbers and they can run up against one another.
+(This is a frequent source of problem when parsing/writing the files.)

    **N.B.** This corresponds roughly with the format specifiers: